The Neural Coding Framework for Learning Generative Models: Results

-Putting the ideas above together, we can characterize the neural dynamics of an NGC system (graphically depicted in Figure \ref{fig:ngc_process} Left).
-When presented with sensory input $\mathbf{x}$, the GNCN sets $\mathbf{z}^0=\mathbf{x}$ and applies Equations \ref{eqn:error_neuron} and \ref{eqn:state_unit} to each layer $L,\dots, 1$ in the system (cycling through the levels $T$ times).
-Once the activity values for $\mathbf{z}^\ell$ and $\mathbf{e}^\ell_i$ have been updated at the end of a $T$-step episode, the synaptic weights $\mathbf{W}^\ell$ are adjusted by computing products between the relevant activities and error neurons (see Appendix), following an error Hebbian-like update.
-For example, the update to any single synapse $\mathbf{W}^\ell_{ji}$ is simply $\Delta \mathbf{W}^\ell_{ij} = (\mathbf{e}^\ell_i) \phi(\mathbf{z}^{\ell+1}_j)$.
-Desirably, in contrast to backprop, no activation function derivatives are needed.
-Note that the weight and the neural state updates come from the objective that the GNCN optimizes online, i.e., total discrepancy (see Appendix).
-In essence, the steps described above and shown in Figure \ref{fig:ngc_process} (Left) illustrate that the NGC framework embodies the idea that neural state and synaptic weight adjustment are the result of a process of generate-then-correct, or \emph{continual error correction}, in response to samples of the agent's environment.
+\item Run Equation \ref{eqn:e_0} and \ref{eqn:e_l} to obtain updated error neurons, i.e., $\mathbf{e}^\ell, \; \forall \ell \ge 0$ \item Repeat Steps 3 and 4 for $T$ iterations \item[] // \textbf{Parameter Update Step:} Update parameters given estimated latent states \item Update synaptic matrices using Equations \ref{eqn:W_0_delta}, \ref{eqn:W_l_delta}, \ref{eqn:precision_update}, and \ref{eqn:E_l_update} (and normalize current matrices) \mbox{.} \end{enumerate} At test time, to reconstruct $\mathbf{x}$, one should only use Steps 1-5 of the recipe above. $\gamma$ controls the strength of the decay/leak applied to $\mathbf{z}^\ell$ and corresponds to placing an additional $\mathcal{N}(\mu=0,\Sigma=\lambda \mathbf{I})$ prior over the latent states.
+In essence, the above complete process depicts that the GNCN adjusts it synaptic weight matrices once activity values for all $\mathbf{z}^\ell$ and $\mathbf{e}^\ell$ have been found after a $T$-step episode.
+The synaptic matrix updates are simply the products between relevant state activities and error neurons.
+Finally, after each weight update has been made, a GNCN's weight matrices are normalized such that the Euclidean norms of their columns are $1.0$ (this step, which requires non-local information to perform, could possibly be induced biologically through the use of external neuromodulatory signals).
+In essence, the steps described above and shown in Figure \ref{fig:ngc_process} (a) illustrate that the NGC framework embodies the idea that neural state and synaptic weight adjustment are the result of a process of generate-then-correct, or \emph{continual error correction}, in response to samples of the agent's environment.

-\textbf{Generation Results:} The model framework that we have described so far would be immediately useful for creating an auto-associative memory of sensory input, i.e., upon receiving a particular sensory input, the model would be able to recall seeing it by accurately reconstructing it.
-Furthermore, since the model is learning an estimator of the input distribution $p(\mathbf{x})$, we may sample from it (see Methods) to synthesize or ``hallucinate'' data patterns, as we will demonstrate later in this section.
+\textbf{Generative Modeling Results:} The model framework that we have described so far would be immediately useful for creating an auto-associative memory of sensory input, i.e., upon receiving a particular sensory input, the model would be able to recall seeing it by accurately reconstructing it.
+Furthermore, since the model is learning an estimator of the input distribution $p(\mathbf{x})$, we may sample from it (see Supplementary Methods) to synthesize or ``hallucinate'' data patterns, as we will demonstrate later in this section.